xiaotong-shen/SDSS-Datathon-2025-extended/README.md

 A comprehensive machine learning application for predicting TTC subway delays using neural networks and interactive visualizations.

-## 🚇 Overview
+## Overview

-This project was initially created for the 2025 SDSS Datathon and has been enhanced with a complete Streamlit frontend, comprehensive data processing, and advanced analytics.
+This project was initially created for the 2025 SDSS Datathon and has been enhanced with a complete Streamlit frontend, comprehensive data processing, and more advanced analytics.
 The application provides real-time delay predictions for all TTC subway stations with interactive maps, temporal analysis, and risk assessment tools.

-## ✨ Features
+## Features

 - **Interactive Map Visualization**: Real-time delay predictions displayed on an interactive map
 - **Station-Specific Analysis**: Detailed predictions for individual stations